-Though a strong national values definition is not found in the early curriculum documentation, new Teacher’s Standards (DfE 2012) required teachers to show tolerance and respect for the rights of others, and prohibited them from undermining fundamental British values “including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those of different faiths and beliefs” p.14.
-Derived from the Prevent Strategy (cf. Bryan 2012) this was bolstered by revised SMSC requirements that schools would be inspected on (SMSC 2014).
+Though a comprehensive national values definition is not found in the curriculum documentation, new Teacher’s Standards (DfE, 2012) required teachers to show tolerance and respect for the rights of others, and prohibited them from undermining fundamental British values ‘including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those of different faiths and beliefs’ (DfE, 2013: 14).
+Linked to the Prevent Strategy (cf. Bryan, 2012), this was bolstered by revised SMSC requirements that schools would be inspected on (SMSC, 2014).
 Schools must now promote these values as a form of child safeguarding to protect them from radicalisation.
-Sir Michael Wilshaw, Chief Inspector of Ofsted gave notice about changes to forthcoming inspections.
-Under the title “Achieving a broad and balanced curriculum” his letter stated,
+Sir Michael Wilshaw, Chief Inspector of Ofsted, gave notice about changes to forthcoming inspections.
+Under the title ‘Achieving a broad and balanced curriculum’ his letter stated,

 A school’s curriculum must comply with the legislation to give pupils the opportunity to study a wide range of subjects.
 In addition, provision for pupils’ spiritual, moral, social and cultural (SMSC) development should promote tolerance of and respect for people of other faiths, cultures and lifestyles.
 Good teaching in a broad and balanced curriculum, underpinned by an effective approach to the SMSC development of children and young people, will help to prepare them for life in modern Britain.
-(Wilshaw 2014)
+(Wilshaw, 2014)

-From 1 September 2014, inspections started to pay greater attention to the breadth of curriculum in this regard, and commented in more detail on its effectiveness in inspection reports.
+From 1 September 2014, inspections paid greater attention to the breadth of curriculum in this regard, and commented in more detail on its effectiveness in inspection reports.
 Developing tolerance and respect for others of different faiths (both key features of HRE) was retained in general policy language and education policy.
 This came alongside a more traditional notion of civic or national rights as part of the notion of fundamental British values which inhabited the core of a British approach to human rights, rather than advocating children become global champions to transform the world.

-3. Discussion

-It took half a century for the United Nations’ idea of HRE (Article 26, Universal Declaration of Human Rights, 1948) to appear explicitly in the curriculum aims of English education in 2007.
-The multiple undertakings given in international declarations, conventions and agreements had strong backing in the mid to late phase of the last the Labour Government.
-A clear expression of HRE was integrated into the national curriculum, citizenship education, religious education and SMSC policy.
-Since 2010, under Conservative led Governments there have been changes to promote a national and parochial moral agenda.

-These changes, or oscillations, exist along a number of polarities in the values language.
-One is between conservation and openness to change.
-Another is between a parochial and internationalist conception of values and morals in education - a conception of human rights inhabiting the traditions of the country, and human rights as an international tool to challenge and change societies.
-A third is between minimal and maximal ambitions for values and moral education.

-It would be easy for advocates of human rights education to castigate this change and characterize it as retraction from a high water line under Labour in 2007.
-Whilst the political reality of left and right wing philosophies and ideologies might support such a characterization, this should not obscure other significant factors.
+The pendulum had swung from the late Labour Government emphasis on education for universal and transformational rights for all, to national and conservational rights of the citizen.

+Reframing values in education

+It took half a century for the United Nations’ idea of HRE (UN General Assembly, 1948: Article 26) to appear as a priority for the English school curriculum.
+The earlier phase of the Labour government seemed more relativistic in its approach to moral education with minimal expectations around national moral agreement but towards the end of the Labour period human rights and the commitment to social and global change were expressed as moral aims of education.
+However, rights may be conceptualised in national or international terms.
+At times the English National Curriculum has included the moral aim to serve human rights (QCA, 2007a) but since 2010, under Conservative-led Governments, education policies have focused on national and civic attitudes (McLaughlin in Carr et al., 2008: 79).
+There has been a change to promote a national values education agenda.

+Changes in moral education guidance for schools show a move from a focus on social change towards values conservation, from international values to local and national understandings of rights and values, and from a more individualist and libertarian attitude towards moral beliefs, towards a communitarian expectation.
+There is a retraction from the commitments made in the Labour government’s curriculum in 2007, but a more nuanced range of factors should also be observed.